numpy/numpy/doc/TESTS.rst

 - :func:`numpy.testing.assert_array_less` for testing (strict) elementwise
   ordering between a result array and a reference.

-Note that these assertion functions only compare the numerical values of the arrays.
-Consider adding separate ``assert`` statements regarding the array dtype and shape (when the reference is a scalar).
-Note that ``pytest`` internally rewrites the ``assert`` statement to give informative output when it fails, so it should be preferred over the legacy variant ``numpy.testing.assert_``.
+By default, these assertion functions only compare the numerical values in the arrays.
+Consider using the ``strict=True`` option to check the array dtype and shape, too.

+When you need custom assertions, use the Python ``assert`` statement.
+Note that ``pytest`` internally rewrites ``assert`` statements to give informative output when it fails, so it should be preferred over the legacy variant ``numpy.testing.assert_``.
 Whereas plain ``assert`` statements are ignored when running Python in optimized mode with ``-O``, this is not an issue when